 When it comes to nonprofit email marketing, organizations face a specific set of challenges like constantly creating new messages, not coming off as desperate, and avoiding inbox blindness where donors skip over your emails.

-The good news is that emails have four times the open rate of typical marketing messages.
+The good news is that nonprofit emails have four times the open rate of typical marketing emails.
 However, it’s what happens after the open that determines whether or not you get a donation.

 The key is to send the right messages at the right time.
 Below, we break down nine nonprofit email marketing examples that any organization can use as part of their next campaign.